Skip to content

 What is Camp Hippocrates?

-This mini-medical school is a one-day opportunity for rising high school sophomores, juniors, and seniors to learn more about careers in medicine and other related fields.
-You’ll hear from several of Erskine’s experienced science professors, including Dr. Brownlee and Dr. Mina, who are both physicians as well as professors.
-In the mini-medical school, you can:
+This one-day mini-medical school is an excellent opportunity for rising high school sophomores, juniors, and seniors to learn more about careers in medicine and other related fields.
+You’ll hear from experienced professors and physicians, including Dr. Alessandra Brivio and Dr. Jan Haldeman of Erskine College, Dr. JuliSu DiMucci-Ward of Edward Via College of Osteopathic Medicine, and Pediatrician Dr. Bryan Burnett.

 Online Summer Courses

-Online summer courses are $250 per credit hour.
-Courses offered:
+Online summer courses are $425 per credit hour.

 Instructions for online course application: